 Everest Base Camp Trek is possible to do any time of the year.
 However, the best time for EBC Trekking is during the months of September, October, November, March, April, and May.
 During these months the weather becomes enjoyable with a clear Sky and temperatures at higher places are more bearable.

 In winter the most serious obstacle to trekking is cold and snowfall in the alpine area.
 In winter, days can be perfectly comfortable but at night and morning goes minus degrees.
 In monsoon time (June, July, and August), the rainfall may disturb while walking.

 Excellent Himalaya Trek and Expedition is a leading operator run by local experts and Sherpas.
 We organize Everest Base Camp trekking on any date that you select.
 For any additional information about Everest Base Camp Trek without a flight to Lukla, please contact us.

 Everest Base Camp Trek 21 Days Cost: USD 1275 Per Person

-The given cost is in Per Person basis for a minimum group size of two persons on private tour basis.
+The given cost is on a Per Person basis for a minimum group size of two persons on a private trip basis.
 If you are single and want to Solo Trek.
 Please contact us for the price of Solo Trekking.